+Should you visit Oxford County, Maine?
 If you’re a gay or lesbian American, the question isn’t as simple as looking into the recreational, cultural and historical opportunities of the area.
 It’s unfortunate, but same-sex couples have to consider whether they’ll be welcomed, shunned or worse.

 Discrimination against gay and lesbian people in America is widespread, but it is not universal.
 In some places gay and lesbian couples holding hands are welcomed.
 In other places, gay and lesbian couples holding hands get yelled at in public by complete strangers.
 In yet

 The latest data on sea ice extent in the Arctic Ocean includes information up through October 27, 2009: Source: National Snow and Ice Data Center The National Snow and Ice Data Center’s standard for measuring a notable deviation from the 1979-2000 sea ice average is

 Today I intended to scoot down the block to Columbus Pride 2009 in order to interview the folks down at the Skreened booth.
 Skreened, a national print-on-demand outlet for ethically-made t-shirts, centers its production here in Columbus, Ohio and not only features t-shirts for local

 Last month, state weather did not predict national climate which did not predict global climate.

+At 8:00 PM, you can watch could have watched the Barack Obama news conference right here, live, thanks to Hulu.
 I’ll be liveblogging the news conference by updates to this post.
 Feel free to join me in reflection through the comments.
 What I’m looking for:

 With a focus on money, money, money and mine, mine, mine, people met outside the Aladdin Shrine Center in Columbus, Ohio on March 6, 2009 in a “tea party” protest against the presidency of Barack Obama.
 When I asked protesters to explain their opposition to